Most recruitment firms use either a “contingent” or a “retained” business model.

 Exclusivity and retained fee models are essential for executive search firms as they have a much more heavyweight process compared to contingent firms, and if they didn’t have exclusivity, or if they were only paid on placement, it would create too much financial risk for them.
 For a more detailed information on how executive search firms charge their clients please read our article on “Commercial Models”.

 All these elements of the executive search process and fee structure will be covered in more detail elsewhere, but it’s worth noting that whilst retained executive search firms typically offer a higher quality, more thorough recruitment process than contingent firms, this also comes at a higher cost that makes executive search typically best suited for relatively senior and important hires.
-For this reason, most executive search firms work on roles that pay a salary of $150k+.
+For this reason, most retained executive search firms work on roles that pay a salary of $150k+.
+By contrast, contingent search firms are often happy working on relatively more junior positions, particularly those where they may have strong sector specialism.